-At the end of your tenancy you may be required to return the property to its original condition or in some cases be entitled to compensation for undertaking the improvement.
+Please be aware that you may be required to return the property to its original condition when the tenancy ends.

 Step 1: Make an online application via the pink button below, explaining in detail what you want to do.
 If you need assistance